Imantha98gishan/msp430LEDdisplay/README.md

 - Simulation Software - Proteus
 - IDE - CCStudio

-Copy paste the code in main C file to CC studio IDE
+Copy and paste the code in the main C to your project